monsterkrampe/crystal/exercises/concept/interest-is-interesting/.docs/instructions.md

 ## 1. Calculate the interest rate

-Implement the method, `SavingsAccount.interest_rate()` to calculate the interest rate based on the specified balance.
+Implement the method, `SavingsAccount.interest_rate()` that takes a balance as an argument.
+The method should return the interest rate for the given balance.

 ```Crystal
 SavingsAccount.interest_rate(200.75)